 Results and Discussion

 With a total sample size of N = 369 participants, each making 48 decisions about information items, the data included a total of 17,712 disclosure decisions.
 Across scenarios, participants disclosed 49.5% of the unguarded information, 12.1% of the guarded information, 15.3% of the low-stakes information, and 38.2% of the high-stakes information.
+These findings broadly align with our predictions.
 The frequency distributions of information disclosure by participant and by scenario are displayed in Figure 3.

 The logistic regression model, including the interaction between costs and benefits, fits the data better than the model without the interaction, χ2 (5) = 26.29, p < .001, Nakagawa R2 (conditional) = .662, AIC 14969 vs. 14952.
 The results of this model are displayed in Table 4.
 As predicted, the coefficient for benefits was positive, indicating that participants were more likely to disclose unguarded and high-stakes information, compared to low-stakes information.
 However, against predictions and failing to replicate the preliminary study, the interaction coefficient was non-significant.
 In an unconditional model, we found that there was substantial random effects variance associated with participants, ICC = .12, and with information items, ICC = 55.
 We additionally examined the variance in a model adding costs and benefits as fixed effects, which also demonstrated substantial variance for participants, ICC = .15, and for items, ICC = .43.